-The initial period was very stressful but over a period of time, it has stabilised to a large extent though many issues still remain unresolved.
+The initial period was very stressful but over some time, it has stabilized to a large extent through many issues remain unresolved.

-- Return filing: Initially there were issues and problems in filing monthly GST Returns but it has now stabilised.
-However, the new return filing system should be introduced in phased manner and should not be implemented till the trade, professionals and the departmental authorities are fully conversant with the same.
+- Return filing: Initially there were issues and problems in filing monthly GST Returns but it has now stabilized.
+However, the new return filing system should be introduced in a phased manner and should not be implemented until the trade, professionals and the departmental authorities are fully conversant with the same.
 Change in the process in the middle of the year is cumbersome for all as accounting systems have to be amended for the same.

-- E-invoicing: Introduction of e-invoicing is a welcome move.
+- E-invoicing: The introduction of e-invoicing is a welcome move.
 However, its introduction at this stage seems to be a difficult plan.
 Also, further clarity is needed for the process of generation in case of system breakdowns.

 - Introduction of cess: Introduction of Kerala Calamity Cess has been a cause of concern for all.
 Other states may also do the same and introduce a cess for some of their welfare schemes.

 - Notices for reconciliation: Periodic notices even before the year is complete for differences in Input Tax credit claimed by the traders and as appearing in the GSTN network are putting a strain on trade and industry.
-Business and professionals are further confused as figures appearing in their GST Return, GSTR 2A appearing on GSTN network and figures stated in the notice sent by the department is different.
-The authorities also don’t have any break-up on the basis of which notice has been sent.
+Business and professionals are further confused as figures appearing in their GST Return, GSTR 2A appearing on the GSTN network, and figures stated in the notice sent by the department is different.
+The authorities also don’t have any break-up based on which notice has been sent.

-- Requirement for centralised assessment: Business with multiple locations are finding it difficult to appear for assessment or inquiries before authorities in various states.
-The entire tax and accounting is generally centralised in big organisations.
+- The requirement for centralized assessment: Business with multiple locations are finding it difficult to appear for assessment or inquiries before authorities in various states.
+The entire tax and accounting are generally centralized in big organizations.
 Hence, a longstanding demand of the industry with locations in various states for assessment/audit in the main state would be a welcome move.